Things start to get hectic at indoor sports facilities this time of year — at least for those of us who don’t enjoy year-round warm weather.

 Review your plan for deciding whether to close your doors and alerting customers to your closing.

 Remind your customers how they can check to see if you’re closed due to weather.
-If you have to close, I suggest emailing all your clients and posting a message on your web site, social media pages, and scheduling software.
+If you have to close, I suggest emailing all your clients.
+Then, post a message on your web site, social media pages, and scheduling software.
 Quickly posting as many places as you can is well worth avoiding even one confused customer.

 Plan Your Winter Camps and Events